 - All Love Is Unrequited: Corky is clearly nursing a crush on Johnny, who is oblivious, while Steve Stark is clearly head over heels in love with Corky, who is uninterested.

 - Anal Probing: A supposed visit by a UFO is a significant part of the history of Blaine, Missouri.
 One abductee shares his story, in which he details being probed for "three to four hours" by "five or six" aliens—not all at once but individually.
 Every Sunday around the time of his abduction, the abductee finds that he has "no feeling in his buttocks."

 - Artistic License – Music: In the overture, someone decided to dub in MIDI instruments, despite a live orchestra being the ones playing.
-This is either a gigantic In Joke to musicians, or an Epic Fail on behalf of the music editor.
-It's not Lampshaded.
+Word of God stated that the musicians performed too well for the musical to be funny.

 - The Ghost: The characters spend the entire movie preparing for the arrival of Broadway talent scout Guffman.
 During their performance, a distinguished man arrives late and takes Guffman's seat, but we later find out that he's just a random guy.
 Guffman never arrives.

 - Girlfriend in Canada: Possibly director Corky St. Clair's wife Bonnie though she supposedly lives in town with him, not in some distant locale.
 Nobody ever seems to have met Bonnie, and there are hints ("I buy most of her clothes") that "Bonnie" may be a cover story for crossdressing or some more peculiar activity.